felixheck/laabr/docs/api.md

 [hapi-pino](https://github.com/pinojs/hapi-pino) related options. `prettyPrint`, `mergeHapiLogData` and `instance` are effectless.
 Use `options.pino` to configre the passed `instance`.

 ## `laabr.token(<string> name, <Function> callback)`
-To define a token, simply invoke `laabr.token()` with the name and a callback function.
-Run `laabr.token` before registering the plugin.
+To define a token, simply invoke `laabr.token()` with the name and a callback function.<br/>Best Practise: Run `laabr.token` before registering the plugin.

 **`callback(<Object> data, <Object> colors)`**
 The callback function is expected to be called with the arguments `data` and `colors`.
 Those represent the logged data and an object containing respective [chalk](https://github.com/chalk/chalk) functions.
 Additionally, the token can accept further arguments of it's choosing to customize behavior.
 The `colors` object contains the following key: `level`, `status` and `dim`.
 Those represent chalk color functions related to the context, the log level and the request status code.
 This callback function is expected to return a string value.
 The value returned is then available as `:hello` in this case below: